petenelson/wp-any-ipsum/readme.txt

 == Changelog ==

 = 1.0.1 =
-* Fixes for text domains
+* Bug fixes for translations

 = 1.0.0 =